This page lists marque for which limited historical information is currently available.

 The Tunturi Super Sport, powered by a 50cc Puch VZ50 N4 engine, was built from 1977 to 1987 and had much in common with the Tunturi DX.

-Vasama motorcycles were built by Helkama Oy.
+Vasama motorcycles were built by Helkama Oy of Helsinki.
 In 1961 there were 50cc and 75cc models.
+The 50cc machine had a high exhaust and a Demm engine.

 In his youth, World Motorcycle Trials Champion and ISDT winner Yrjo Vesterinen rode a 1967 50cc Vasama trials machine.